hariperisetla/GITAM-Meetings/README.md

 ### 2. Opening the script
    - The script can be opened by opening the gstudent.exe or gstudent-32.exe files
+   - Login in with your username and password
+   - You can add your discord server and get notification of all the classes and urls to the meetings whenever you login using the script
-   - Depending upon the PC Configuration the cmd files may load slowly.
+   - Depending upon the PC Configuration the cmd files may load slowly
    - If your login is new after you are logged in all the settings are automatically saved to the local save.txt file.
-In the next login session you may use the previous settings or you can overrite the existing settings.
+In the next login session you may use the previous settings or you can overrite the existing settings
    - To stop the script press ctrl+c

 ## Issues